top of page

 What is the significance of the Massachusetts School Building Authority (MSBA) program and its participation with Millis?

-• The MSBA was created by legislature in 2004 to replace the former school building assistance program administered by the Department of Education.
+• The MSBA was created by the State legislature in 2004 to replace the former school building assistance program administered by the Department of Education.
 The MSBA uses a dedicated revenue stream of one penny from the 6.25% state’s sales tax to invest in school building projects throughout the state.
 To enter the program, municipalities must apply by submitting a Statement of Interest (SOI) and then be selected by the MSBA on a need-based basis.
 Once accepted into a Feasibility Study, the municipality is provided with an MSBA Reimbursement Rate based on income, property wealth, and poverty factors.

 What is the expected cost of the proposed Middle/High School project?